jasonwashburn/weathertools/README.md

 A convenient container for working with weather data in python and Jupyter Lab.

+Based on the miniconda3 base container.
+Comes with the following tools preinstalled:
+ - Jupyter Lab
+ - cfgrib
+ - Cartopy
+ - grib2io
+ - pygrib
+ - Xarray

-Comes with Jupyter Lab, cfgrib, Cartopy, and Xarray preinstalled.
-Launches Jupyter hub on port 8888
+ Launches Jupyter hub on port 8888, default notebook directory is /opt/notebooks

 Usage: `docker run -it -p 8888:8888 jasonwashburn/weathertools:0.0.2`